sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 15. Write the date of cleaning and the number of filters inside the bag with a permanent marker on the bag.
 16. Place the bag under UV for 20 minutes.
 The filters are now ready for transport or storage until use.

 *Preprinted labels:* Each 2-liter commercial drinking water bottle is labelled with a sticker that contains the name of the station and the replicate number (eg ft120_1).
-The stations and number of replicate samples (Niskin bottles) are usually known before embarking, the stickers are therefore preprinted.
+The stations and number of replicate samples (Niskin bottles) are usually known before embarking, the stickers are therefore preprinted using the ILVO-MGL_eDNA_sample_collection_Niskin_Template_Big-Labels.docx template.
 Blanc stickers are also provided in case the sampling scheme deviates from the original plan.

-*Digital cruise report file:* during the cruise, a word document is kept that records the activities per day.
-In addtion, the metadata of the samples needs to be added in the ILVO-MGL_eDNA_sample_collection_MIMARKS.survey.water.6.0_template.xlsx to ensure all relevant metadata fields are filled in.
-This file can then directly be used for upload to Biosamples in NCBI.
+*Digital cruise report file:* during the cruise, the word document ILVO-MGL_eDNA_sample_collection_Niskin_Template_Campaign-Report.docx is updated and records the activities per day.
+In addtion, the metadata of the samples needs to be added in the Smartfish_WaterSampling_TEMPLATE.xlsx to ensure all relevant metadata fields are filled in.
+This file can then be converted to the MIMARKS file for upload to Biosamples in NCBI.

 **Immediately before sampling**

 Wear new gloves on every location.
-Keep in mind not to touch your face ed with them.
-In case you do, change gloves immediately.
+Keep in mind not to touch your face or other parts with them.
+In case you do, change gloves immediately or clean with 10% bleach.

 ### Sampling